nushackers/nushackers-site/_posts/2017-02-18-digest-authentication-with-ruby-on-rails.md

 For a simple authentication system that is only working in the model, this is sufficient.
-However, if you are going to create a full application with view and controller, you also need to add the login and logout functions, which needs more than this.
+However, if you are going to create a full application with view and controller, you also need to add the login and logout functions, which need more than this.
 There are many tutorials online - we might even add one in the future!